EurekaSoftware/style_typescript/README.md

   let greeting = 'Hello World!';

   // bad
-  let html = "<div class='bold'>Hello World</div>";
+  let msg = "Your mom told me 'hi'";

   // bad
-  let html = '<div class=\'bold\'>Hello World</div>';
+  let msg = 'Your mom told me \'hi\'';

   // good
-  let html = '<div class="bold">Hello World</div>';
+  let msg = 'Your mom told me "hi"';
   ```

 **[top](#table-of-contents)**

 ## Comments
-  - Comments are strongly encouraged.
-It is very useful to be able to read comments and understand the intentions of a given block of code.
+  - Comments should be used judiciously.
+Your goal should be writing code that is intuitive and easy to follow without comments.
-  - Comments need to be clear, just like the code they are annotating.
+  - Comments should be reserved for cases when you have refactored your code as much as is practical and its still not intuitive on its own, or there are subtle or important conditions that developers need to know about.
-  - Make sure your comments are meaningful.
+  - If you do comment your code, make sure the comments are clear and concise.
+Think about your comments from the perspective of someone who isn't familiar with that area of the code.

 The following example is a case where a comment is completely erroneous, and can actually make the code harder to read.